-If you are using R22 refrigerant for your air conditioning system, it might just become obsolete by the end of December 2019.
-A recharge on any AC system that uses R22 refrigerant will also cost more.
-If you require a recharge by 2020, you might just be facing more challenges than you expect.
-Read more to find out about the R22 phase-out and how to identify AC equipment that uses R22.
+The production of R-22, a coolant used in older air conditioning units, was banned in January 2020.
+Currently, if you are using R22 refrigerant for your air conditioning system, then a recharge will cost you more than you can imagine.
+Read more to find out about the R22 phase-out and how to identify if your AC equipment that uses R22.

 Older Air Conditioning Systems Run On R22 Refrigerant

-Unfortunately, with time, air conditioning models become obsolete and using older systems in your home or office is not ideal.
+Unfortunately, with time, air conditioning models become obsolete.
+Using an older system in your home or office is not ideal.
 Not only do older air conditioners perform poorly, but they also consume more energy and are more expensive to repair.
 R22 is a coolant that has been used on AC systems for decades.
-Due to the ban on this type of refrigerant, air conditioning units that use r22 are becoming obsolete as well.
+Due to the ban on this type of refrigerant, air conditioning units that use R22 are becoming obsolete as well.

-Air conditioners that use R22 refrigerant have become very costly to repair and might be impossible to fix after 2019.
+Air conditioners that use R22 refrigerant have become very costly to repair.
 If there is a coolant leak, for example, you might have to decide whether to have the unit repaired at an exorbitant cost or have it replaced.

 Does Your AC System Use R22?

 Note also that while your air conditioning unit may be an older model, it could still perform quite well.
-However, you may have to deal with a dwindling supply of r22.
-By January 2020, the phaseout of R22 refrigerant will be finalized, and suppliers will be unable to recharge your AC system with this coolant.
-Now is the prudent time to start saving for a new air conditioner.
+However, should your unit leak, you may have to deal with a dwindling supply of R22.
+By January 2020, the phaseout of R22 refrigerant will be finalized.
+Supplies will become more and more limited and the cost to recharge your AC system with this coolant will probably be far more than you might expect.
+If you have an air conditioner that was manufactured before 2010, then it may be more economical to start saving for a new air conditioner.

 However, you first need to learn how to determine the type of refrigerant that your air conditioning unit uses.
-Second, you need to know more about the impending R22 phase out and how it will affect you and your household.
+Second, you need to know more about the R22 phase-out that took place in Jan.
+2020 and how it will affect you and your household.

 Are You Using R22 Refrigerant In New Jersey?
 Here’s How To Find Out.